tshamz/brianwilliams/README.md

-# newsflash-walter-cronkite
+# Son of Brian Williams, Brian Williams v2.0
-A Slackbot deployment to heroku
+A Slackbot deployment to heroku, or something. whatever.